jordanpower10/solacegold-frontend/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/pages/building-your-application/deploying) for more details.

+# SolaceGold Frontend

+## Required Images

+The following images need to be placed in the `/public/images/` directory:

+- `gold-coins.png` - Used for hero section background and stats section
+- `logo.png` - SolaceGold logo image

+Please ensure these images are added to maintain the website's design.